BiteSized Immunology: Immune Dysfunction

 Allergy is a harmful, misguided and over-zealous immune response to antigens that causes tissue damage and disease.
-It is a form of hypersensitivity, which can be classified into four types, based on the immune reactant, the antigen type and the effector mechanism (Table 1).
+It is a form of hypersensitivity, which can be classified into four types, based on the immune reactant, the antigen type and the effector mechanism (Table 1): it can be considered as a type of autoimmunity.
 An extreme example of allergy is anaphylaxis.
 Antigens that can induce an allergic response are called allergens, and they are often derived from non-infectious or non-microbial sources.
 There is no single unique structural motif (or family of motifs) that define a protein as being allergenic, but commonly they are small, soluble, stable and can have peptidase activity.
 Due to the structural similarities of some (unrelated) proteins an individual who is allergic to one protein may be allergic to another protein from very different species e.g. Latex, kiwi and birch pollen allergies are linked.

 |Hypersensitivity Type||Immune Reactant||Antigen Type||Effector||Example|